aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-footnote-and-endnote/_index.md

 ﻿---
-title: Working with Footnote and Endnote
+title: Working with Footnote and Endnote – Aspose.Words for .NET
+articleTitle: Working with Footnote and Endnote
+linktitle: Working with Footnote and Endnote
 description: "How to manipulate with footnotes and endnotes using Aspose.Words for .Net."
 type: docs
 weight: 80